ABOUT ME

 BACKGROUND

-Due to my background and experience as both an educator and a counselor, I feel I have a unique understanding and insight which allows me to help children, young adults, couples, and families who are experiencing personal life challenges.
+Drawing on my background and experience as both an educator and a counselor, I bring a unique perspective that enables me to effectively support children, young adults, couples, and families as they navigate personal and life challenges.

 LICENSES AND DEGREES